XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Related Work

 \section{Related Work}

-Our work on visualizing and explaining the decision-making of \ac{AutoML} systems builds upon a significant amount of related work in the areas of trust in \ac{AI}, \ac{XAI} and \ac{AutoML}.
-Additionally, already existing visual analytics tools proposed for \ac{AutoML} are introduced.
+Our work on visualizing and explaining the decision-making of \ac{AutoML} systems builds upon a significant amount of related work in the areas of \ac{AutoML}, \ac{XAI} and visual analytics for \ac{AutoML}.